hazelcast/hazelcast-reference-manual/src/Map-Eviction.md

 ![image](images/NoteSmall.jpg) ***NOTE:*** *Only EVICT_ALL event is fired for any registered listeners.*

+#### Forced Eviction

+<font color="#3981DB">**Hazelcast IMDG Enterprise**</font>
+<br></br>

+Hazelcast may use forced eviction in the cases when the eviction explained in [Understanding Map Eviction](#understanding-map-eviction) is not enough to free up your memory.
+Note that this is valid if you are using <font color="#3981DB">**Hazelcast IMDG Enterprise**</font> and you set your in-memory format to `NATIVE`.

+Forced eviction mechanism is explained below as steps in the given order:

+* When the normal eviction is not enough, forced eviction is triggered and first it tries to evict 20% of the entries from the current partition.
+It retries this five times.
+* If the result of above step is still not enough, forced eviction applies the above step to all maps.
+This time it might perform eviction from some other partitions too,provided that they are owned by the same thread.
+* If that is still not enough to free up your memory, it evicts not the 20% but all the entries from the current partition.
+* if that is not enough, it will evict all the entries from the other data structures; from the partitions owned by the local thread.

+Finally, when all the above steps are not enough, Hazelcast throws a  Native Out of Memory Exception.

 #### Custom Eviction Policy

 ![image](images/NoteSmall.jpg) ***NOTE:*** *This section is valid for Hazelcast 3.7 and higher releases.*